11.4 Supervisee Compliance, Documentation, and Risk Response

 - Provide direct feedback and require corrective action matched to severity.

-- Increase observation, supervision frequency, or case restrictions when needed.
+- Increase observation, supervision frequency, or case restrictions as needed.

 - Document the concern, plan, follow-up, and consultation.

-- Escalate to the program, employer, licensing authority, or emergency system when required.
+- Escalate to the program, employer, board, or emergency system when required.

 A supervisee failed to follow a suicide-risk protocol and did not tell the supervisor until the next week.
 What should the supervisor prioritize?

-Which remediation plan element is most important for repeated supervisee documentation problems?
+Which element is most important in a remediation plan for repeated supervisee documentation problems?

 A supervisee asks the supervisor to sign off on hours that may not meet the licensing board's rules.
 What should the supervisor do?